brunorene/cupsofjava/README.md

 Cups of Java
 ==========

-* Some Addons to the Amazing [Caudexorigo](https://github.com/lneves/javardices) Package
+* Some Addons to the amazing [Caudexorigo](https://github.com/lneves/javardices) Package